For disco dandiya pioneer Babla, it has always been about the beat

 It was with the hugely successful Jab Jab Phool Khile (1965) that Babla joined his brothers Kalyanji-Anandji.
 He initially worked as a session musician, but soon became their rhythm arranger.
 The very talented but unassuming Jaikumar Parte was the overall arranger while Frank Fernand, a trumpet player who arranged for music director Ravi, would conduct the orchestra.
 “If any additional brass arrangement was needed, Fernand would help,” Babla explained.

 Parte and Fernand were in charge of the background music.
 “But often I would be asked to do the title music,” Babla claimed.
-“The title music of films like Johny Mera Naam, Kashmakash, Heera and Don were done by me.”
+“The title music of films like Johny Mera Naam, Kashmakash, Heera and Don was done by me.”
 He also composed some of Kalyanji-Anandji’s most iconic songs: Zindagi Ka Safar (Safar, 1970); Khaike Paan Banaraswala (Don, 1978); Pyar Zindagi Hai (Muqaddar Ka Sikandar (1978); Laila Main Laila (Qurbani, 1980).

 While all this was happening, Babla had a parallel career as a bandleader.
 Babla And His Orchestra, which he started in 1963, performed at various dos, mostly playing film instrumentals.
 “We also did a special item called Around The World With Rhythm.”
 The musicians in his band were not drawn from the film orchestras.
 “They would stay in the band for a while and then move on.”